Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 For example, CyberGhost now uses WireGuard by default on Android and iOS, and NordVPN uses its NordLynx version of WireGuard as the default in most of its apps.

 NOTE: To use a VPN on your router, you’ll likely still have to use OpenVPN.
-Only Mullvad, from the list above, works with WireGuard at the router-level.
+Only a few VPNs, like Mullvad and Proton VPN, offer WireGuard at the router-level.

 What Are OpenVPN and WireGuard?